joshbrew/sComponent/README.md

 A lightweight state management library for React that provides a simple event-driven approach to managing and synchronizing state across components. `react-scomponent` introduces an `EventHandler` class for global state management and an `sComponent` class that extends React components to seamlessly integrate with the global state.

+Best practice is to import the uncompiled files in your project so they compile with your version of react, else they're on the latest 18.6.1 build in the compilation.
+E.g. copy the EventHandler.ts and state.component.tsx files into your project or just import the files from the node_modules folder rather than importing from 'react-scomponent' as that targets a compilation.

 ## Table of Contents

 - [Introduction](#introduction)